echoix/megalinter/README.md

 - Tool to upgrade user repos configuration files using `npx mega-linter-runner --upgrade` (will upgrade references to _nvuillam/mega-linter_ into _oxsecurity/megalinter_)

-- Migration from github individual repo **nvuillam/mega-linter** to github organization repo **oxsecurity/megalinter**
+- Migration from GitHub individual repo **nvuillam/mega-linter** to GitHub organization repo **oxsecurity/megalinter**

 - Migration from docker hub space **nvuillam** to space **megalinter**
   - Docker images are now **oxsecurity/megalinter** or **oxsecurity/megalinter-FLAVOR**

 - Documentation is now hosted at <https://megalinter.github.io/>

-- Version management: Now mega-linter docker images, github action and mega-linter-runner versions are aligned
+- Version management: Now mega-linter Docker images, GitHub action and mega-linter-runner versions are aligned
   - **latest** for latest official release
   - **beta** for current content of main branch
   - **alpha** for current content of alpha branch
-  - docker image, github action and mega-linter-runner can still be called with exact version number
+  - Docker image, GitHub action and mega-linter-runner can still be called with exact version number

 - Being more inclusive: rename `master` branch into `main`